 Parents, too, expressed their appreciation of Sr. Lynne: “…please continue to give yourself to your students.
 Your gift is beyond measure.”
 “My daughter’s self-esteem has grown by leaps and bounds.
 You deserve a large share of the credit.”

-In 2011, Sr. Lynne received the Crystal Apple Award from the local Salinas TV station.
-Her 8th grade class nominated her, citing many reasons why she should be chosen.
+In 2011, Sister Lynne received the Crystal Apple Award from the local Salinas TV station.
+Her eighth grade class nominated her, citing many reasons why she should be chosen.
 Students, parents, and friends all rejoiced as they watched her receive the award on TV, with her students all around.

-At the time of her 50th Jubilee as a Sister of Notre Dame de Namur, Lynne expressed gratitude for God’s faithful love throughout her life.
+In 2018, at the time of her 50th Jubilee as a Sister of Notre Dame de Namur, Lynne expressed gratitude for God’s faithful love throughout her life.
 She cherishes God as the center and core of her life and rejoices in her opportunities for being of service to others.
-She also celebrates the mission of the Sisters of Notre Dame that they carry out all over the world.
+She also celebrates the mission of the Sisters of Notre Dame de Namur that they carry out all over the world.

 Lynne reflects often on the Scripture event of Martha and Mary with Jesus.
 Jesus’ words to Martha that Mary has chosen the better part emphasizes Lynne’s own appreciation for the balance she finds in her life as a Sister.